 Contribution and structure.
 Section 3 briefly explains the pitfalls of existing ballot secrecy definitions, introduces our game-based definition of ballot secrecy, adapts formalisations of non-malleability and indistinguishability for asymmetric encryption to derive two equivalent game-based definitions of ballot independence, and proves relations between definitions.
 In particular, ballot independence is shown to be sufficient for ballot secrecy in a class of voting systems with zero-knowledge tallying proofs, and it is shown to be necessary, but not sufficient, in general.
-Section 4 shows how our definition of ballot secrecy can be used to identify a known vulnerability in Helios; discovers that its patched successors do not defend against that vulnerability in the presence of an adversary that controls ballot collection; explains why earlier definitions of ballot secrecy by Bernhard et al. could not detect that vulnerability; identifies a new exploit that enables an adversary to determine if a voter did not vote for the adversary's preferred candidate; discusses non-malleable ballots as a fix; and uses our sufficient condition to prove that secrecy is satisfied when the fix is applied.
-Section 5 proves ballot independence cannot be harmed by tallying, if all ballots are tallied correctly; shows that universally-verifiable voting systems tally ballots correctly; proves Enc2Vote satisfies ballot independence, assuming the underlying asymmetric encryption scheme is non-malleable; and combines those results to show that proofs of ballot secrecy are trivial for a class of universally-
+Section 4 shows that our definition of ballot secrecy can be used to identify a known vulnerability in Helios; discovers that its patched successor does not defend against that vulnerability in the presence of an adversary that controls ballot collection; explains why earlier definitions of ballot secrecy by Bernhard et al. could not detect that vulnerability; identifies a new exploit that enables an adversary to determine if a voter did not vote for the adversary's preferred candidate; discusses non-malleable ballots as a fix; and uses our sufficient condition to prove that secrecy is satisfied when the fix is applied.
+Section 5 proves ballot independence cannot be harmed by tallying, if all ballots are tallied correctly; shows that universally-verifiable voting systems tally ballots correctly; proves Enc2Vote satisfies ballot independence, assuming the underlying asymmetric encryption scheme is non-malleable; and combines those results to show that proofs of ballot secrecy are trivial for a class of universallyverifiable, encryption-based voting systems.
+Section 6 presents an analysis of Helios Mixnet and demonstrates that our results do indeed make proofs of bal-